mekomlusa/TESLA-docker/README.md

 To deploy this app locally, please ensure that you have `Docker >= 19.03.8` installed already.

 1. Clone the whole repo to your local drive.
-2. While at this folder, run: `docker-compose up -d`
+2. While at the project folder, run: `docker-compose up -d`

 Wait a bit, and if everything works you should be able to view the app at `localhost:4430`.